You have decided to buy a home

 All lenders require a basic valuation, but in addition you may be advised to have an independent, more detailed survey carried out as the basic valuation will only show up any obvious problems that you will probably have noticed yourself.

 As well as what is known as the basic valuation, there are two main types of survey:

 • The homebuyer's report.
 A more detailed inspection and report than undertaken for the mortgage valuation but less detailed than the building survey.

 • The building survey (also known as the full structural survey).
 A thorough inspection and detailed report.

 The level of survey you need depends a lot on the individual property you are buying.
 Naturally, they differ in cost but a saving may be achieved if the surveyor conducting the mortgage valuation is able to undertake the more detailed report from the same inspection.

-A conveyance is carried out by a firm of solicitors or a specialist conveyancing company.
+A conveyance is normally carried out by a firm of solicitors or a specialist conveyancing company.
 Some provide on line tracking and reporting and others adopt the more traditional approach.
 A good Solicitor, like a good Estate Agent can be worth their weight in gold.
 Page & Wells can put you in touch with good local solicitors and obtain estimates on your behalf.
-Use the quotation request here.

 Your solicitor will normally also act for the Bank or Building Society who are providing the mortgage.